cid-harvard/vis-toolkit/README.md

 # vis-toolkit

-Yet another toolkit based on top of **D3**.
-Here are its singularities:
+The **vis-toolkit** is yet another set of visualizations based on top of **D3**.
+Its goal is to provide access to simple, fast visualization rendering, that can easily be extended.
+Here are some other goals it aims to achieve:

-* A simple, fast and extensible visualization rendering
-* Allows complex charts composition with nesting
+* To allow complex charts composition
-* Enables storytelling with step by step display and annotations
+* To enables storytelling with step by step display and annotations
-* Allows transitions between charts using points
+* To seamlessly allow transitions between charts

-The core idea of the toolkit is to display **items** (e.g. countries, products) for one or multiple **dimensions** (e.g. population, gdp) for one or multiple **time points**.
+One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, users of a social network).
+Those items are usually rows of a dataset and bound to graphical marks.

+Each item is put on the space based on its **dimensions** (e.g. population, gdp)

+Finally, items can be updated over **time**.
 It uses templates that are a superimposition of layers that reproduce standard charts (treemap, scatterplot).
 Within this template, each **item** is encoded using a graphica marks (e.g. circle, rectangle).

-* From a user perspective, it is built around the following interactions:
+Each visualization implements the following set of interactions:
  * `.highlight()` highlights one single item of interest
  * `.focus()` get details for a particular item
  * `.selection()` selects a group of items